-- Legacy is a free program that prepares African American young women to take the Advanced Placement Computer Science Principles (CSP) course.
+- Legacy is a free program that prepares Black young women to take the Advanced Placement Computer Science Principles (CSP) course.

 - AP CSP is offered as a year-long course that can be counted as a math elective toward graduation in Alabama.